TofunmiOnaeko/To-Do-App/README.md

 # To-Do-App
-Creating a To-Do app using JavaScript
+Creating a To-Do app using HTML, CSS and JavaScript.
+A personal project